mattmeyers/gopull/README.md

 GoPull is a lightweight REST API written in go that runs a deployment script after receiving a webhook request from Bitbucket, GitHub, or GitLab.
 All local repositories configured to work with GoPull must be placed in the same directory known as `REPOS_DIR`.
 In order for this API to access the remote repository, an SSH access key must be added to the remote.
 A webhook can then be configured to fire on any events supported by the remote (code push by default).
 When the API receives a request, it checks which branch was affected by the change.
 If this branch matches the configured branch of the local repository, then the corresponding deployment script is run.

 This API features a command line tool for easily adding new repositories or configuring current local repositories.
-In order for the CLI tool to work, the `.env` file must be set up to provide paths to the local installation of GoPull and `REPOS_DIR`.
+By default, this tool assumes GoPull is installed in `$GOPATH/src/github.com/mattmeyers/gopull` and that all managed repositories are to be placed in `$HOME/repos`.
+These paths can be configured with the command line tool itself.

 ## Installation